iTwin/itwinjs-core/common/api/imodeljs-common.api.md

     fillFlags: FillFlags;
     // (undocumented)
     static fromBlankingFill(fillColor: ColorDef): GraphicParams;
-    // Warning: (ae-incompatible-release-tags) The symbol "fromSymbology" is marked as @beta, but its signature references "LinePixels" which is marked as @internal
-    //
     // (undocumented)
     static fromSymbology(lineColor: ColorDef, fillColor: ColorDef, lineWidth: number, linePixels?: LinePixels): GraphicParams;
     // (undocumented)
     gradient?: Gradient.Symb;
     // (undocumented)
     readonly lineColor: ColorDef;
-    // Warning: (ae-incompatible-release-tags) The symbol "linePixels" is marked as @beta, but its signature references "LinePixels" which is marked as @internal
-    //
     // (undocumented)
     linePixels: LinePixels;
     // (undocumented)